tienking/game-with-pygame/README.md

 Hello there,

 I am a Python developer from Vietnam.
-I have wrote these games to learning Python algorithm.
+I have wrote these games to learn Python algorithm.

 Enjoy.